 Murugesan has extensive international experience in the field of education as academic theory, government policy and commercial enterprise.
 She worked for the Ministry of Education in Malaysia as a teacher educator to research, plan and conduct teacher education programs.
 She has designed various teacher education programs based on language acquisition theory as well as the practical reality of language-learner situations in various places.
 She has also worked with international publishers as an education specialist, writer/editor and marketing consultant, and has co-authored several ELT resource books.

-In his spare time, Scott enjoys playing tennis and guitar, studying kung fu, and spending time outdoors with his family.
+In his spare time, he enjoys playing tennis and guitar, studying kung fu and spending time outdoors with his family.
 He also loves baseball and epic fantasy novels, and he is a fish tank enthusiast.

-Angela Tribus Ramos is the Associate Director and senior Academic Oral Communications Specialist for English Language Programs.
-She holds a Master of Arts in TESOL (Teaching English to Speakers of Other Languages) from the School for International Training graduate institute in Vermont and a bachelor's degree in International Studies with minors in French and Politics from Juniata College in Pennsylvania.
+Angela Tribus Ramos is the associate director and senior academic oral communications specialist for English Language Programs.
+She holds an MA in Teaching English to Speakers of Other Languages from the School for International Training graduate institute in Vermont and a bachelor's degree in international studies with minors in French and politics from Juniata College in Pennsylvania.

-Tribus Ramos is a Returned Peace Corps Volunteer, and she has taught English to speakers of other languages in Ecuador, China, Costa Rica and the U.S. She directed a nonprofit community learning center and served as a teacher educator for the Costa Rican Ministry of Public Education for 7 years before returning to the US to work at Brandeis.
+Tribus Ramos is a returned Peace Corps volunteer and has taught English to speakers of other languages in Ecuador, China, Costa Rica and the United States.
+She directed a nonprofit community learning center and served as a teacher educator for the Costa Rican Ministry of Public Education for seven years before returning to the U.S. to work at Brandeis.
 She has also worked on community-based initiatives within the greater Boston area to promote access to language acquisition and financial literacy support for English language learners.